 If you proceed with the Dependency Injection pattern (assuming you’re not one of the remaining “flat-earthers”, who believe that Objective-C somehow magically alleviates the need for common-sense: “Oh, I don’t do DI, I use swizzling class-clusters!”), then there are basically two options:

 You can do dependency injection without a framework to help you.
-It is simple after all, and in fact I recommend you do this, at least as an exercise in software design.
-And yes, it is certainly possble that this will be adequate.
-But, I think its good to have help, if you can get it.
-You can also write tests without a test framework, mocks with out a mock library, software without a compiler.
+It is simple after all, and in fact I recommend you do this, at least as an exercise to fully appreciate the pattern.
+Still, just as you can also write tests without a test framework, or mocks without a mocking library, once an application gets more complex its good to have help if you can get it - to put the pattern on "rails", so to speak (excuse the pun).

 So, going down the framework route, there’s been quite a lot of action in Objective-C land, over the last three years.
 In fact, there are now around 15 Dependency Injection frameworks, many following in the footsteps of Google Guice.
 The authors have done a great job (Objection is especially good).
 However, I wanted an approach that allows the following: